Dear reader of ADxS.org, please excuse the disruption.

 Together with melatonin, dopamine is involved in the regulation of tiredness and sleep.

-The dopaminergic system is influenced by the circadian system.4950
+The dopaminergic system is influenced by the circadian system.5152

 The ipRGCs project via the retinohypothalamic tract into the suprachiasmatic nucleus.

-Impaired dopamine synthesis in the retina leads to impaired circadian rhythm functions.54 Dopamine and melatonin inhibit each other.55 Dopamine is released during the day and inhibits melatonin secretion, and conversely melatonin (which is inhibited by daylight) is released in the evening and at night and inhibits dopamine release.5657
+Impaired dopamine synthesis in the retina leads to impaired circadian rhythm functions.56 Dopamine and melatonin inhibit each other.57 Dopamine is released during the day and inhibits melatonin secretion, and conversely melatonin (which is inhibited by daylight) is released in the evening and at night and inhibits dopamine release.5859

-The photopigment melanopsin in the ipRGCs is most sensitive to blue light.5859 In addition to projecting to the suprachiasmatic nucleus, the ipRGCs also project to sleep-promoting neurons in the ventrolateral preoptic nucleus and superior colliculus.60 The suprachiasmatic nucleus synchronizes several peripheral clocks, which together control the circadian rhythm.61
+The photopigment melanopsin in the ipRGCs is most sensitive to blue light.6061 In addition to projecting to the suprachiasmatic nucleus, the ipRGCs also project to sleep-promoting neurons in the ventrolateral preoptic nucleus and superior colliculus.62 The suprachiasmatic nucleus synchronizes several peripheral clocks, which together control the circadian rhythm.63

 A dopamine deficiency (as is typical of ADHD) could therefore result in too little melatonin inhibition during the day.
-This could possibly explain the severe daytime sleepiness reported by some ADHD sufferers.
-Difficulty falling asleep, on the other hand, is more likely to be caused by an impairment of the circadian rhythm and a resulting melatonin deficiency and despite the lower dopamine level in ADHD rather than as a result of it.
+This could possibly explain the severe daytime sleepiness reported by some people with ADHD.
+Difficulty falling asleep, on the other hand, is more likely to be caused by an impairment of the circadian rhythm and a resulting melatonin deficiency and more likely to occur despite the lower dopamine level in ADHD than as a result of it.

 1.4.
 Other influences of dopamine